kamali-sina/Sins-Virtues-Legacy/README.md

     ./sins_virtues <options> <args>

 You can find out more about the options by using '-h'.
 The game creates a save folder automatically in your game folder when you play and can load it from there too.
-For other paths you can give it as in the *args* section.
+For alternative paths you can specify them in the <*args*> section.

 ## How to play